|Pictures Sitges Spain|

-Sitges has many lovely family friendly beaches stretching from the lovely Sant Bertomeu I Santa Tecla church all the way down to the last hotel on the beach promenade called the Sunway hotel.
+Sitges has many nice family friendly beaches stretching from the lovely Sant Bertomeu i Santa Tecla church all the way down to the last hotel on the beach promenade called the Sunway hotel.
 All Sitges beaches have clean sand and clean water.
 Sitges beaches have shallow water and are very safe for bathing.

 "Americanos" or "Indianos" houses still stand proudly on the beach promenade alongside more modern houses and apartment blocks.
 The modernist houses were built by rich Spaniards returning from the colonies like Mexico, Cuba and the Philippines with fortunes to spend on houses and businesses often in the modernist style of the times.

 Charming narrow streets of Sitges.
 Sitges is lovely to walk around and many small shops are open all summer.